czymh/C-Gadget4/documentation/04_config-options.md

 This can be used to override the maximum radius out to which the short-range tree-force is evaluated in case the TreePM/FMM-PM algorithm is used.
-The conservative default value is 7.0 for this parameter, given in mesh-cells.
-Going much beyond 6.0 does however not yield much further improvement in the way the force matching region is treated, and reducing this value to 4.5 will give higher performance while being typically sufficiently accurate for most applications.
+The default value is 4.5, given in mesh-cells.
+Going much beyond 6 should not yield further improvements in the way the force matching region is treated.

 -------